SimonMeissner/citylabor-project/README.md

 # citylabor-project

-This repository contains the project of the cityLabor seminar course at WWWU Münster WiSe 21/22
+This repository contains the project of the cityLabor seminar course at WWU Münster WiSe 21/22

 ## Project Information